 In this course, participants explore creative strategies for using humane education content to support the development of science and literacy skills, and develop tools for effective differentiation and assessment strategies.
 Educators will learn how to develop effective lesson plans, addressing humane topics that align to specific Common Core State Standards and meet Danielson competencies 3b. & 3c.

 What past attendees are saying about this course:

-HEART should be state mandated just like child abuse coursework is.
-Although we are given city mandated PD’s on bullying, and a small variety of things which are important, having HEART PD’s would teach teachers more empathy and compassion and give them context of what is going on in the world.
+HEART should be state mandated, just like child abuse coursework is.
+Although we are given city mandated PD’s on bullying, and a small variety of things that are important, having HEART PD’s would teach teachers more empathy and compassion, and give them context of what is going on in the world.
 I believe it would improve the teaching profession, along with student learning, and increase better care of our shared world.
-If we want to change the world, we need to be aware of what is going on and offer them ways for them to take action for positive change. -Lynette Edwards
+If we want to change the world, we need to be aware of what is going on and offer ways to take action for positive change. -Lynette Edwards

 I…appreciated the ability to receive critical evaluation of my work so that I may be able to create more effective lessons.
 This course does not compare to any of the other ASPDP courses that I have taken…This course should not be changed in any way.
 I am looking forward to taking another one of your courses (if there are any) through ASPDP in the future. -Alisha Rodgers

 If you want to increase student engagement, foster empathy, promote critical thinking, and empower youth to engage in service projects, consider coordinating a H.E.A.R.T. in-service humane education training.
 Our trained professional humane educators can conduct a humane education workshop, tailored to your schools’ specific needs, to provide your educators with the tools and knowledge needed to infuse humane education into their everyday educational practice.
 Educators who attend will receive a free humane education resource guide to begin bringing humane education into their classrooms immediately.